colliwhopper/python3-projects/README.md

 Pizza Ordering System - Simple Pizza Ordering System, based on various types of if/else operators.

 Tip Calculator - Calculates what everyone should pay inc tip after a meal.

+Treasure Island - Input based game using if/elif logic.